ehystiv/BestCharacterAssigner/README.md

 - The Hungarian algorithm requires scipy
 - Preferences are automatically expanded when needed
 - The system can handle multiple copies of the same character if necessary
+- Dependencies are automatically checked and updated weekly via GitHub Actions
+- Security vulnerabilities in dependencies are automatically detected